Trakhtenbrot's theorem: Alternative proof

 From the previous lemma, the set of finitely satisfiable sentences is recursively enumerable.
 Assume that the set of all finitely valid sentences is recursively enumerable.
-Since ¬φ is finitely valid iff φ is not finitely satisfiable, we conclude that the set of sentences which are not finitely satisfiable is recursively enumerable.
+Since ¬φ is finitely valid if and only if φ is not finitely satisfiable, we conclude that the set of sentences which are not finitely satisfiable is recursively enumerable.
 If both a set A and its complement are recursively enumerable, then A is recursive.
 It follows that the set of finitely satisfiable sentences is recursive, which contradicts Trakhtenbrot's theorem.